Endomorphisms of the lattice of epigroup varieties: Endomorphisms of the lattice EPI

 \begin{proof} Let $y$ be a letter with $y\notin c(u)\cup c(v)$ and $y\notin c(p_i)\cup c(q_i)$ for all $i\in I$.
-According to Lemma~\ref{letter on right}, the identity $uy=vy$ holds in the class of epigroups $K_\Sigma$.
-Substituting $x$ to $y$ in this identity, we obtain that the identity $ux=vx$ is valid in $K_\Sigma$.
-Now Lemma~\ref{V_Sigma=var_E Sigma} applies with the conclusion that the system $\Theta$ contains an identity $p_i=q_i$ that is either a mixed identity or a semigroup heterotypical one.
+By Lemma~\ref{letter on right}, the identity $uy=vy$ holds in the class of epigroups $K_\Sigma$.
+Substituting $x$ for $y$ in this identity, we obtain that the identity $ux=vx$ is valid in $K_\Sigma$.
+Now Lemma~\ref{V_Sigma=var_E Sigma} applies with the conclusion that the system $\Theta$ contains an identity $p_i=q_i$ that is either mixed or semigroup heterotypical.
 Then the identity $p_ix=q_ix \in \Sigma$ also has one of these two properties.
 In view of Proposition~\ref{when var}, the class $K_\Sigma$ is an epigroup variety.
 Now Lemma~\ref{V_Sigma=var_E Sigma} applies again, and we conclude that $K_\Sigma=V[\Sigma]=\var_E\Sigma$. \end{proof}

 \begin{corollary} {var{u=v}=var{p=q}} Let $\Theta_1=\{v_i=w_i\mid i\in I\}$, $\Theta_2=\{p_\alpha=q_\alpha\mid\alpha\in\Lambda\}$ and $x$ a letter such that $x\notin c(v_i)\cup c(w_i)$ for all $i\in I$ and $x\notin c(p_\alpha)\cup c(q_\alpha)$ for all $\alpha\in\Lambda$.
 Put $\Sigma_1=\{v_ix=w_ix\mid i\in I\}$ and $\Sigma_2=\{p_\alpha x=q_\alpha x\mid\alpha\in\Lambda\}$.
 If $\var_E\Theta_1$ is an epigroup variety then $\var_E\Theta_1=\var_E\Theta_2$ if and only if $\var_E\Sigma_1=\var_E\Sigma_2$. \end{corollary}